REvil Claims Responsibility for Invenergy Hack

 Invenergy LLC, which is headquartered in Chicago, launched an investigation after unauthorized activity was detected on some of its systems.

-In a statement issued on Friday, the company said: "At no time were Invenergy's operations impacted and no data was encrypted."
+In a statement issued on Friday, the company said that "At no time were Invenergy's operations impacted, and no data was encrypted."

 Invenergy added that it was complying with data breach disclosure regulations and that it "has not paid and does not intend to pay any ransom.”

-Ransomware group REvil declared on its dark web site that it had carried out the cyber-attack on Invenergy.
-The gang claims to have compromised the company's computer systems and exfiltrated 4 terabytes of data.
+Ransomware group REvil declared on its dark website that it had carried out the cyber-attack on Invenergy.
+The gang claims to have compromised the company's computer systems and exfiltrated four terabytes of data.

 Among the information allegedly taken by REvil are contracts and project data.
 The gang further claims to have obtained "very personal and spicy" information regarding Invenergy's chief executive officer, Michael Polsky.